bkoohi/IBM-cloud-vpc-with-vnf/README.md

 https://github.com/bkoohi/vpc-ha-pa-vsi-app

-## 2- Single VPC , Auto-Scale Palo Alto instance, web HA-VSI app:
+## 2- Single VPC , Auto-Scale Palo Alto instance, web HA-VSI app: (TBD )
 The purpose of this pattern to deploy single VPC and auto-scale Palo Alto instance in one region to protect a web-facing VSI application.
 Components of this solution:
 1- Single VPC in single region